• Skip to primary navigation

 So, whether you’re going hiking in Tayrona National Park, fancy a bit of scuba diving or planning on trekking to Cuidad Perdida, also known as the Lost City, you won’t be stuck for things to do.

-After all, this is not one of Colombia’s most visited tourist spots for no reason.
+This is not one of Colombia’s most visited tourist spots for no reason.
+See this 1 week Colombia itinerary for ideas on where else to go in this region.

 📌 Like this article?
 Pin it…